bradleyeckert/chad/README.md

 It trades a little extra interrupt latency (which you can control) for simpler and less error-prone interrupt handling that's similar in concept to Forth's PAUSE.

+## Consequences of the architecture

+That arise from:

+- Stacks in hardware that have limited depths
+- Limited on-chip RAM
+- Unlimited off-chip Flash memory

+Means that it deviates from the ANS Forth model when necessary.
+But it's close enough to make ANS Forth usable as a testbench.
+Some of the RAM is used as a frame stack, which is used to:

+- Protect the hardware stacks from overflow
+- Provide local variables

+The "unlimited flash" means SPI flash is very cheap, so data is kept there whenever possible.
+That includes:

+- Headers
+- Text
+- Boot code
+- Paged application code (applets)

+Applets remove restrictions on application size, at least where code is concerned.
+Large apps may reside in flash yet still be supported by a small (and fast) code RAM and a CPU with a limited (8K) address range.
+Human-speed Forth tools are good candidates for applets so as to free up code RAM.

 ## Status

 The "myapp" demo boots and runs in both `chad` and a Verilog simulator.